TrailsofGold/whitepaper/docs/game_concept/ships.md

 $4 * 60 + 3 * 35 + 2 * 30 + 25 = 430$

 Meaning that a player has :
-- 25 chances out of 430 to get a lengendary ship
+- 25 chances out of 430 to get a legendary ship
 - 60 chances out of 430 to get an epic ship
 - 105 chances out of 430 to get a rare ship
 - 240 chances out of 430 to get a common ship